tlvince/tlvince.github.io/contact.md

 # Contact

-If you'd like to contact me, PGP encrypted email is best.
-Here is my public key:
+If you'd like to contact me, you can always email me on: <mailto:hello@tlvince.com>
-**[tlvince.asc][]**.
-Its fingerprint is:

-    6234 A657 E1D2 EB06 32AF  3E62 AB18 4CDB E6AE ACDE

 You my also find me on: